gloveboxes/AltairEverywhere/README.md

-# Welcome to the Cloud-Enabled Altair 8800 Emulator wiki
+# Welcome to the AI and Cloud powered Altair 8800 Everywhere project

 ## Documentation